 Those cookers are only made for birds up to a certain size, and Saffell stresses the need to check that before buying a turkey.

 The NFPA, Underwriters Laboratories and the Insurance Institute for Business & Home Safety have some suggestions:

 • Cook outdoors, on a flat surface at a safe distance from any buildings or trees.
 Stay off wooden structures such as patios.

 • To avoid the spill-over problem, do this: Put room-temperature oil into the pot, and then lower the turkey into the pot to determine how much more oil is needed.
 Remove the turkey, heat the oil, and proceed.

 • When the oil is hot, turn off the flame when slowly lower the bird into the pot.

 • Make sure the turkey is entirely thawed.
 Oil and water do not mix, and ice melting into water can cause oil to splatter and burn the cook.
 The National Turkey Federation says that means 24 hours in the refrigerator for every five pounds.
 Take extra care with marinades.

 • Don’t leave the fryer unattended.
 Keep children and pets at a safe distance.
 Use well-insulated potholders or oven mitts, and consider safety goggles to protect your eyes from splattering oil.

-Page 2 of 2 - • Remember that the quantities involved in this type of cooking mean the oil can remain dangerously hot for hours.
+• Remember that the quantities involved in this type of cooking mean the oil can remain dangerously hot for hours.

 • Have a fire extinguisher – one rated for grease fires – nearby.
 Don’t use ice or water to cool oil or to put out a grease fire.